 There are no reasonably foreseen potential economic impacts to small business.
-One completed survey expressed concern that uniform timekeeping, as required by NRS 180.320(d), would be too time consuming and would require the employment of an extra part-time staff person.
+Multiple surveys expressed concern that uniform timekeeping, as required by NRS 180.320(2)(d), would be too time consuming, a waste of time, and would require the employment of an extra staff.
+However, the timekeeping is required pursuant to statute.